daniel7grant/blog/src/content/posts/another.md

 For example say I want to have a checklist:

--   Write a blogpost
+- [x] Write a blogpost
--   Add sidenotes
+- [x] Add sidenotes
+- [x] Lorem ipsum dolor sit amet Lorem ipsum dolor sit amet Lorem ipsum dolor sit amet Lorem ipsum dolor sit amet Lorem ipsum dolor sit amet
--   Deploy it to somewhere [^deploy]
+- [ ] Deploy it to somewhere [^deploy]

 [^deploy]: You can deploy Astro to Netlify, Vercel or any place where you can deploy HTML files.